coderamen666/srd-v3.5-md/spells/magic-overview.md

 **Divine Focus (DF):** A divine focus component is an item of spiritual significance.
-The divine focus for a cleric or a paladin is a holy symbol appropriate to the character's faith.
+The divine focus for a cleric or a paladin is a holy symbol appropriate to the character’s faith.

 If the Components line includes F/DF or M/DF, the arcane version of the spell has a focus component or a material component (the abbreviation